Writing for Fun and Profit online course

 The modules are:

-- Developing characters – since all stories begin with characters – and how characters develop storylines.
+- Developing characters – since all stories begin with characters – and the characters' inner and outer conflicts.

-- Structure I: the three act structure, and writing your story summary and logline.
+- Structure I: the three act structure and logline.

 - Theme, moral and imagery.